sgoldenlab/simba/docs/tutorial.md

 # Generic SimBA Tutorial
-This is a step by step tutorial to start using SimBA to create behavioral classifiers.
+This is a generic step by step tutorial to start using SimBA to create behavioral classifiers.
+For more information about the menus and options and their use cases, see the [SimBA Scenario tutorials](https://github.com/sgoldenlab/simba#scenario-tutorials)

 ![alt-text-1](/images/simba.png "simba")

-### Pipeline breakdown:
+### Pipeline breakdown

 For processing datasets, the pipeline is split into a few sections.
 These sections are listed below along with their corresponding functions:

 ![alt-text-1](/images/Vis_build_2.JPG "simbaworkflow")